-Symptoms Possible Cause Remedy Cannot Access the Contr Cannot Access the Controller Menu The operator cannot The controller is not Power on the system. access the controller menu. receiving power and the display screen is off.
+Symptoms Possible Cause Remedy Cannot Access the Contr oller Menu The operator cannot access the controller The controller is not receiving power and the Power on the system. menu. display screen is off.
 Check the schematics (Section 7).
 The [Menu] button does not respond as quickly as other buttons.
 Hold the [Menu] button down for at least (2) seconds.
-Stuck in Controller Menu While in menu functions, the operator cannot exit a menu.
+Stuck in Controller Menu Stuck in Controller Menu While in menu functions, the operator cannot exit a menu.
 The method to exit individual menus varies.
 Move the joystick to the left to back out of the menu.
 Press the [Prev] button to back out of the menu.
 Look for an <exit menu=""> option.
 Select that option.</exit> Disconnect and reconnect power to the controller.
 The Controller Display is Off The controller display is off.
 The system is not receiving power.
 Check the schematics (Section 7).
 The power supply is wrong.
 Check the schematics (Section 7).
 The system wiring is incorrect.
 Check the schematics (Section 7).
 The controller is faulty.
 Contact the factory.